Skip to main content

 I ship.

 Good and shipped is better than perfect.
-Software can be easily be changed.
+Software can be easily changed.
 I think it's essential to ship a basic and working product and to improve it over time.
 Sometimes a product takes a couple rounds of development to reach a quality where it is ready to be put on the market.
 In the meantime, a team can keep a shipping mindset by completing a version and sharing it with a limited group of people.
 With each round of development, a usable product is shipped with greater fidelity.

 I love a hard, unsolved problem.